 In its operation of the business, management, including our chief operating decision maker, the company's Chief Executive Officer, reviews certain financial information, including segmented internal profit and loss statements prepared on a basis not consistent with U.S. GAAP.
 The segment information within this note is reported on that basis.
-Our five segments are Windows & Windows Live Division; Server and Tools; Online Services Division; Microsoft Business Division; and Entertainment and Devices Division.
+Our five segments are Windows Division, Server and Tools, Online Services Division, Microsoft Business Division, and Entertainment and Devices Division.
+During the three months ended December 31, 2012, we changed the name of our Windows & Windows Live Division to Windows Division.